cheshire-cat-ai/docs/mkdocs/quickstart/installation-configuration.md

 TODO: update the video

 ## Next step
-In the next step you will learn how to play with the Cat
+In the next step, you will learn how to play with the Cat.